 OnRamps serves 29,407 students, more than half of whom are first-generation; 928 educators, 313 campuses; and 151 districts across Texas.
 Students are exposed to the academic and social expectations of a college classroom and empowered to take on the role of college student at a low risk.
 Educators and districts are engaged in robust professional learning, designed to promote collective growth and peer interaction, and to ensure students learn in and outside of the classroom.

 Now in its seventh year, the impact of OnRamps is telling.
 To date, more than 60 percent of OnRamps students earned college credit.
 In 2016, 72 percent of OnRamps students enrolled in two- and four-year colleges, compared to 56 percent of non-OnRamps students across Texas.
 In addition, OnRamps saved Texas students over $17 million in course fees, not including textbooks and supplies (as based on average higher education institutions costs).

-In this session, we will address questions such as: How will we scale?
+In this session, presenters and attendees discussed questions such as: How will we scale?
 How will we reach more students and meet needs across the country?
 How will K12, higher education, philanthropy, and educational think tanks come together and achieve greater impact?

 Data is a powerful tool in making decisions about postsecondary match and fit.
-This session will discuss two metrics that are often misunderstood by students and their families when making decisions about where to apply and attend.
+This session discussed two metrics that are often misunderstood by students and their families when making decisions about where to apply and attend.